7: The Psychology of Racism, Stereotyping, and Discrimination

 Foundations of Knowledge

 Another kind of cultural knowledge that facilitates or inhibits awareness of racism is collective memory about the role of past racism.
 Research on the Marley Hypothesis reveals that perceptions of racism are positively related to accurate historical knowledge (Bonam et al., 2019; Nelson, Adams, & Salter, 2013).
 In these studies, Black and White participants completed a “Black history” quiz that asked about historical events such as the U.S. government deliberately exposing black members of the military to syphilis, or hiding microphones in the hotel rooms of Civil Rights leaders.
-In the original study (Nelson et al., 2013) and in the replication (Bonam et al., 2019), White Americans scored lower on the measure of historical accuracy than did the Black Americans.
+In the original study (Nelson et al., 2013) and the replication (Bonam et al., 2019), White Americans scored lower on the historical accuracy measure than Black Americans.
 Moreover, differences in knowledge of past racism helped explain Black and White differences in perception of present racism in U.S. society.
 Kurtiş and colleagues (2017) applied a similar research approach in Turkish contexts to further understand the relationship between critical historical knowledge about minority populations and policy support.
-They found that participants who demonstrated more accurate knowledge about officially silenced incidents of historical violence regarding minorities expressed greater support for protection of minority rights (Kurtiş, Soylu-Yalçınkaya, & Adams, 2017).
+They found that participants who demonstrated greater knowledge of officially silenced incidents of historical violence against minorities expressed greater support for the protection of minority rights (Kurtiş, Soylu-Yalçınkaya, & Adams, 2017).

 Psychological studies have also highlighted the consequences of being exposed to different foundations of knowledge.
 In the same line of research described above, Salter and Adams (2016) randomly assigned White American university students to view two distinct representations of Black History Month: those from predominantly White schools or those from predominantly Black schools.
 Their results indicate that exposure to representations of history from predominantly Black schools (which were more likely to contain narratives of historical racism) led to greater perceptions of racism and support for antiracist policies.
 Similarly, in a study by Bonam and colleagues (2019), White American participants listened to a clip of historian Richard Rothstein on NPR’s Fresh Air program discussing the federal government’s role in creating Black ghettos and the ongoing legacy of systemic racism in housing.
 The researchers found that listening to the clip increased critical history knowledge (in comparison to a control condition), increased beliefs about the government’s active role in creating Black ghettos, and, in turn, increased perceptions of systemic racism.

-Before we move to the final section of the module, we would like you to pause and consider the links between the two mechanisms described in this section: motivation to view one’s self positively and information-based judgments of racism.
+Before we move to the final section of the module, we would like you to pause and consider the links between the two mechanisms described in this section: motivation to view oneself positively and information-based judgments of racism.
 Though we have presented them separately, they are related to each other.
 For example, Mukherjee and colleagues (2017) asked participants in India to rate historical events that either glorified India or acknowledged wrongdoing against marginalized groups.
 The nation-glorifying events were rated as more relevant and more important for the study of Indian history.
-Notably, exposure to glorifying themes about collective achievements in India produced higher national identification and exposure to critical narratives about collective wrongdoing decreased national identification.
-Thus, the two processes affect one another: certain information boosted the desire to view one’s group favorably and viewing one’s group favorably predicted the types of information a person prefers.
-Important to our discussion, exposure to critical narratives produced greater perceptions of injustice in India.
+Notably, exposure to glorifying themes of collective achievement in India increased national identification, whereas exposure to critical narratives about collective wrongdoing decreased it.
+Thus, the two processes affect one another: certain information boosted the desire to view one’s group favorably, and viewing one’s group favorably predicted the types of information a person prefers.
+For our discussion, exposure to critical narratives led to greater perceptions of injustice in India.
 By contrast, exposure to themes that glorified India lowered perceptions of injustice.
-Regardless of individual beliefs and biases, mainstream cultural tools influence people to approach the topic of racial justice in ways that serve national and dominant group interests.
+Regardless of individual beliefs and biases, mainstream cultural tools influence how people approach the topic of racial justice, shaping it in ways that serve national and dominant-group interests.

 Implications for Action against Racism